 - 18.1.
-The school will implement their responsibilities for safer recruitment strategies as recommended in Keeping Children Safe in Education, September 2021 Part three p.47 - 18.2.
+The school will implement their responsibilities for safer recruitment strategies as recommended in Keeping Children Safe in Education, Part three - 18.2.
 This will include appropriate training for Head Teachers/Deputies/Governors and others who recruit and select staff and volunteers.
 These staff will attend the NCSL Safer Recruitment training. - 18.3.
 As part of the Safer Recruitment process all staff being offered positions within the school should have their offers made subject to an enhanced Disclosure and Barring Service [DBS] [formerly CRB] check. - 18.4.
 The school follows the advice of Bromley Safeguarding Children Board and renews DBS documents every three years. - 18.5.
-The Single central record of these checks will be held by the Personnel & Administration Manager (2022: Julie Hodgkinson) and checked and signed by the Chair of Governors and Designated Governor for Child Protection and Safeguarding annually.
-This record will include all staff, including teacher trainees on salaried routes, agency and third party supply staff, even if they work for one day - 18.6.
+The Single central record of these checks will be held by the Personnel & Administration Manager (2023: Julie Hodgkinson) and checked and signed by the Chair of Governors and Designated Governor for Child Protection and Safeguarding twice annually.
+This record will include all staff, including teacher trainees on salaried routes, agency and third party supply staff, even if they work for one day. - 18.6.
 As part of the shortlisting process, the school will ensure two people complete this process with at least one of these one the interview panel. - 18.7.
 In addition, as part of the shortlisting process schools and colleges should consider carrying out an online search as part of their due diligence on the shortlisted candidates.
 This may help identify any incidents or issues that have happened, and are publicly available online, which the school might want to explore with the applicant at interview.
+As good practice, the school will notify shortlisted candidates, that this online search will be completed.